tim-speed/flexdiffuse/README.md

 of override.
 You do not need to turn those features off, but I did it to demonstrate.

+## Archived Experiments ( Need old version to replicate )
+They are broken by the introduction of threshold floor or removal of modification to the "header" embedding.

 ### Img2Img Zeus portrait to Anime?
+The introduction of threshold floor has broken the exact replication of this generation, as the auto calculated similarity or alignment used for this is not enabled as a setting, I believe it is 0.1663 ...

 Initial Image:
 https://lexica.art/prompt/6aed4d25-a58e-4461-bc7e-883f90acb6ed